HPI Groupe

-which engages in radio publishing and is based in Courcouronnes, France.
+which engages in radio broadcasting and is based in Courcouronnes, France.

 History

 In 1993, the HPI Groupe is founded by Hervé du Plessix, and since then he is the President of the company.
 The HPI Groupe owns Évasion FM, a regional radio station broadcasting in the Île-de-France region, of which Du Plessix is also the President since 1991.

 At the end of 2010 HPI acquires the radio station Chante France from Pierre Bellanger (CEO of the French radio network Skyrock) with projects to develop the station nationally.